GutterCat42/blobs-with-guns-redux/README.md

 In short, this is the original game but finally somewhat optimised and cleaned up just a tad, making it the ideal way to experience the classic Blobs With Guns.

 This version uses Godot 3.4.2.
-Some things break when using newer versions so I've just kept it here.
+Some things break when using newer versions so be sure to keep it here.

 NOTE: when exporting from godot, be sure to exclude the entire Assets folder.